simonbowly/broccoli/README.md

 The worker nodes (3 x old Core2 quad desktops) each have a single paravirtualised ubuntu guest OS using all their resources.
 Xen is handy as a middle layer here so I can overwrite/update the guest OS remotely without having to go plug a screen into each machine.

-The supervising node (old laptop) also runs Xen, hosting a few small services to control the other nodes and serve code repositories and archives to avoid too much back and forth to the internet.
+The supervising node (old laptop) also runs Xen, hosting a few small services to control the other nodes and serve code repositories and archives to avoid too much back and forth to the internet (also serves the install script so that the setup command below works).
-The supervision services themselves shouldn't need much grunt, so I may also run a worker guest on the laptop.

 ## Software Architecture